TascoGitGud/Customer-Churn-Prediction-and-Segmentation-for-an-E-commerce-Company/README.md

 #### 📈 Step 2: Univariate Analysis

-Looking at each column on its own to understand the overall data shape.
+Looking at each column individually to understand the overall data shape.

 Key findings:
-- ⚠️ The dataset is **imbalanced** - customers who stayed (Churn = 0) are about 5 times more than those who churned (Churn = 1).
+- ⚠️ The dataset is **imbalanced** - customers who stayed (`Churn` = 0) are about 5 times more than those who churned (`Churn` = 1).
-- 🕐 Customers tend to churn **early in their time with the platform** - Tenure distribution is right-skewed, meaning new customers leave more often.
+- 🕐 Customers tend to churn **early in their time with the platform** - `Tenure` distribution is right-skewed, meaning new customers leave more often.

 #### 🔗 Step 3: Bivariate Analysis - Churn Behavior by Group